 Non-motorized facilities provide an alternative form of transportation to the automobile.
-This
+This can help reduce the amount of congestion on our roadways

 Further, a connected non-motorized network will offer numerous health and safety benefits for the residents of southwest Michigan.
 As the obesity epidemic is quickly becoming one of the largest health problems facing Americans today, these facilities can provide a place for community members to easily and inexpensively engage in physical activity.
 Non-motorized facilities can also provide a safer route for students to walk or bike to school with less pedestrian-vehicular conflicts at intersections.